PCA leverage: outlier detection for high-dimensional functional magnetic resonance imaging data: Methods

-2.2.1\quad\textit{Motivation and definition}\quad In regression, leverage is defined as the diagonals of the ``hat matrix'' $\mathbf{H}=\mathbf{X}(\mathbf{X}^t\mathbf{X})^{-1}\mathbf{X}^t$, where $\mathbf{X}$ is a matrix of explanatory variables \citep{neter1996applied}.
-The hat matrix projects the outcome variable or variables $\mathbf{Y}$ onto the column space of $\mathbf{X}$, yielding the projected data $\mathbf{\hat{Y}}=\mathbf{HY}$.
-Leverage, which is bounded between $0$ and $1$, is often used to assess the potential of an observation to influence the regression fit, since it is the proportion of a change in $y_i$ that will be reflected in the fitted value $\hat{y}_i$.
-Similarly, it is proportional to the uncertainty in the estimate of $\hat{y}_i$, since $\text{Var}(\hat{\mathbf{Y}})=\sigma^2\mathbf{H}$.
-Of particular relevance for our context, leverage is also a measure of outlyingness among the explanatory variables.
+In regression, leverage is defined as the diagonals of the ``hat matrix'' $\mathbf{H}=\mathbf{X}(\mathbf{X}^t\mathbf{X})^{-1}\mathbf{X}^t$, where $\mathbf{X}$ is a matrix of explanatory variables \citep{neter1996applied}.
+The hat matrix projects the outcome variable(s) $\mathbf{Y}$ onto the column space of $\mathbf{X}$, yielding the projected data $\mathbf{\hat{Y}}=\mathbf{HY}$.
+Leverage, bounded between $0$ and $1$, is often used to assess the potential influence of an observation on the regression fit, as it is the change in $\hat{y}_i$ due to a 1-unit change in $y_i$ and is proportional to the uncertainty in the $\hat{y}_i$ estimate, since $\text{Var}(\hat{\mathbf{Y}})=\sigma^2\mathbf{H}$.
+Particularly relevant to our context, leverage is also a measure of outlyingness among the explanatory variables, as it is related to the Mahalanobis distance.